ReimoSaar/Flower-store/README.md

 - Write docker host machine ip into web browser address bar with http protocol. (http://&lt;ip&gt;)

 ## Possible problems:
-- If you run docker on external or virtual machine, then frontend might not be able to send requests to backend, since Spring Boot is using https protocol, then web browser might look at it as a threat.
+- Frontend might not be able to send requests to backend, since Spring Boot is using https protocol, then web browser might look at it as a threat.
 To fix it, you have to open network tab in web browser, reload the page, find the address marked with port 8443, click on it so it opens new page.
 Then it asks if you want to proceed and then you should click the button accordingly, so that it redirects you to the address.